 All comments received at the "pre-submission" consultation were considered and reviewed and any necessary amendments to the Plan were made.
 The Plan, together with supporting documents was then be submitted to East Suffolk Council.

-- 3 "Submission" consultation on draft Plan by East Suffolk Council

-- 4 Independent examination of draft Plan
+- 3 "Submission" consultation on draft Plan by East Suffolk Council This was held between 10 November 2023 and 19 January 2024. - 4 Independent examination of draft Plan

-- 5 Parish Referendum

-- 6 Adoption by East Suffolk Council